Mitarai Digital Folio

 Act 5 28

-Oberon’s dramatic peak falls in Act 2 with 87 lines — the act where the role carries the most weight on stage.
+Oberon’s dramatic peak falls in Act 2 with 87 lines.

 Voice signature